 Nicotine is a powerful stimulant, which has been shown to lead to higher levels of anxiety.

 When you’re sleep deprived, you’re more prone to anxiety attacks.
-Being well rested getting 7-9 hours of quality sleep per night will help you stay calm in stressful social situations and help your nervous system to function more effectively.
+Being well rested getting 7-9 hours of quality sleep per night will help you stay calm and help your nervous system to function more effectively.

 Sometimes self-help isn’t enough.
-If you’ve tried these techniques and you’re still struggling with social anxiety, you may need the help of a psychologist.
+If you’ve tried these techniques and still struggling with social anxiety, you may need the help of a Clinical Psychologist.
 Or perhaps you are already receiving some sort of help.
 If your help consists of just the simple “face your fears, they’ll go away”, that “it’s all in your head” and “your fears are irrational” or something along those lines, then this is typically not helpful at all.
-Those suffering from this debilitating condition have faced their fears ever since birth.
-It is of paramount importance that you find a psychologist who understands social anxiety disorder completely so that you can get the most effective help possible.
+Those suffering from this debilitating condition have faced their fears usually for as long as they can remember.
+It is of paramount importance that you find a Clinical Psychologist who understands Social Anxiety Disorder completely so that you can get the most effective help possible.

 When you’re in the middle of social anxiety, it can feel hopeless.
 It seems that you’ll never get any better.
 The good news?
 Absolutely can improve and even resolve completely, and by putting in the effort to make the changes, it can improve fairly quickly for most people.
 If you feel that you’re stuck with getting grips of your social anxiety and would like professional help with this from an understanding and supportive Clinical Psychologist, contact our practice today to discuss how Ashley Gilmour, our Gold Coast Psychologist can help you with your social anxiety.